awsdocs/aws-codedeploy-user-guide/doc_source/tutorial-ecs-deployment-deploy.md

-# Step 3: Use the CodeDeploy Console to Deploy Your Amazon ECS Service<a name="tutorial-ecs-deployment-deploy"></a>
+# Step 3: Use the CodeDeploy console to deploy your Amazon ECS service<a name="tutorial-ecs-deployment-deploy"></a>

  In this section, you create a CodeDeploy application and deployment group to deploy your updated Amazon ECS application\.
 During deployment, CodeDeploy shifts the production traffic for your Amazon ECS application to its new version in a new, replacement task set\.
 To complete this step, you need the following items:
 +  Your Amazon ECS cluster name\.